Comparison4 min read

 Off-road capability

-The 4Runner has the stronger off-road résumé on paper.
-The redesigned 2026 model introduces i-FORCE MAX hybrid power (326 hp, 465 lb-ft) while keeping a solid rear axle on TRD Off-Road and above.
-Multi-terrain select, Crawl Control, and an electronic locking rear differential are standard from TRD Off-Road.
+The 4Runner has the stronger résumé on paper.
+The redesigned 2026 brings i-FORCE MAX power (326 hp, 465 lb-ft) and keeps a solid rear axle on TRD Off-Road and up, with multi-terrain select, Crawl Control, and an electronic locking rear diff standard from TRD Off-Road.
 TRD Pro adds Fox Internal Bypass shocks and a factory snorkel.
-For technical terrain, the 4Runner's torque, axle articulation, and purpose-built kits are harder to beat.
+For technical terrain, that torque, articulation, and purpose-built kit are hard to beat.

-The Bronco's Sasquatch Package closes much of the gap for real-world off-roading: 35-inch mud-terrain tires, Bilstein shocks, and locking front and rear differentials.
-It also brings 11.5 inches of ground clearance — more than the stock 4Runner.
-The Bronco's GOAT modes (Goes Over Any Type of Terrain) let the driver dial in surface-specific tuning.
-For trail riding and overlanding, the Bronco is more than capable; for extreme rock crawling, the 4Runner TRD Pro or Trailhunter is the better production tool.
+The Bronco's Sasquatch Package closes much of the gap for real-world trails — 35-inch mud-terrains, Bilstein shocks, front and rear lockers — and brings 11.5 inches of clearance, more than a stock 4Runner.
+The GOAT modes let you dial in the surface.
+For overlanding and moderate trails the Bronco is more than enough; for extreme rock crawling, the 4Runner TRD Pro or Trailhunter is the better production tool.

-Verdict on off-road: 4Runner wins for serious technical terrain.
-Bronco closes the gap with Sasquatch and is the better choice for overlanding and moderate trail use.
+Verdict on off-road: 4Runner for serious technical terrain; Bronco closes the gap with Sasquatch and wins for overlanding and moderate trail use.

 Daily drivability

 This is the Bronco's category.
-Its independent front suspension absorbs road imperfections better than the 4Runner's solid rear axle at speed, the cabin materials are more refined, and SYNC 4 on the 8-inch (or optional 12-inch) screen is better software than older Toyota infotainment.
-The 2026 4Runner finally gets a 14-inch touchscreen, which addresses a longtime complaint, but the Bronco still wins on interior polish.
+The IFS handles road imperfections better at speed than the 4Runner's solid rear axle, the cabin materials are more refined, and SYNC 4 is better software than older Toyota systems.
+The 2026 4Runner finally gets a 14-inch screen — a long-overdue fix — but the Bronco still wins on interior polish.

-The 4Runner seats up to 7 in its 3-row configuration, which the Bronco cannot match.
-If you're using the third row regularly, that's a decisive difference.
-The Bronco's removable top and doors are a weekend lifestyle advantage with no equivalent in the 4Runner.
+The 4Runner seats up to 7 in its three-row layout, which the Bronco can't match.
+If you use that third row regularly, it's decisive.
+The Bronco's removable top and doors are a weekend-lifestyle perk with no 4Runner equivalent.

-Verdict on daily use: Bronco wins on refinement and lifestyle features.
-4Runner wins if you need third-row seating or a quieter highway ride.
+Verdict on daily use: Bronco for refinement and lifestyle; 4Runner if you need a third row or a quieter highway.

 Powertrain and fuel economy

-The 4Runner's i-FORCE MAX hybrid is a genuine upgrade — 326 hp, 465 lb-ft, and 24 mpg combined in a body-on-frame SUV is a remarkable combination.
-The Bronco's base 2.3L makes 300 hp; the optional 2.7L EcoBoost jumps to 330 hp.
-Neither Bronco option reaches 4Runner hybrid torque, and the 4 mpg combined gap (20 vs 24) adds roughly $400–$500 per year in fuel at average mileage.
+The 4Runner's i-FORCE MAX hybrid is a genuine upgrade — 326 hp, 465 lb-ft, and 24 mpg combined in a body-on-frame SUV is a remarkable combination, and frankly the headline reason to want one.
+The Bronco's base 2.3L makes 300 hp; the optional 2.7L jumps to 330 hp.
+Neither Bronco engine reaches the 4Runner hybrid's torque, and the 4-mpg gap (20 vs 24) adds roughly $400–$500 a year in fuel.
+The Bronco has no hybrid; the Wrangler 4xe remains the only plug-in off-roader in the class.

-Verdict on powertrain: 4Runner's hybrid wins on torque and fuel economy.
-Bronco's 2.7L is more accessible and better integrated with aftermarket tuning.
+Verdict on powertrain: 4Runner's hybrid on torque and economy; Bronco's 2.7L is more accessible and better friends with the aftermarket.

 Resale value

-The 4Runner's resale is its single strongest argument.
-At 67% of MSRP after 36 months, it tops the entire SUV segment.
-The Bronco's resale has improved from its early-production days and now sits around 55% — competitive with mainstream SUVs but not at 4Runner levels.
-A $42,590 TRD Off-Road bought today will be worth roughly $28,500 in three years.
-A comparable Bronco will be worth closer to $26,000.
+The 4Runner's resale is its single strongest argument — 67% of MSRP after 36 months tops the entire SUV segment.
+The Bronco has improved from its early days to about 55%, competitive with mainstream SUVs but not 4Runner territory.
+A $42,590 TRD Off-Road bought today will be worth roughly $28,500 in three years; a comparable Bronco closer to $26,000.
+I make people look at that before they sign.

 May 2026 pricing and incentives